knowsuchagency/knowsuchagency.github.io.old/content/post/recursion-what-is-it-good-for.md

 [**statement** for **variable** in **iterable** if **optional predicate**]

-in addition, the `.join` method of a string takes an iterable of strings as an argument and returns a string that joins strings of the iterable using the string that was joined.
+in addition, the `.join` method of a string takes an iterable of strings as an argument and returns a string that joins the elements of the iterable together.

 ```python